Ecclesiastical polity: Plurality and singularity

-Plurality refers to systems of ecclesiastical polity wherein the local church's decisions are made by a committee, typically called elders.
-The system is in contrast to the "singularity" of episcopal polity systems as used in Roman Catholic, Eastern Orthodox, and Anglican churches, or the pastor/president system of some Protestant churches.

-Plurality of elders is commonly encouraged, with variation of practice, among Presbyterians, some Pentecostal churches, and Churches of Christ, the Disciples of Christ and the Plymouth Brethren (who employ congregational polity).
-The practice claims biblical precedent, acknowledging that churches in the time of the New Testament appear to all have had multiple elders.
+A plurality of elders is considered desirable in some (esp. reformed) traditions, preferring two or more officers in the local church.
+This contrasts with singular models often found in Catholic, Eastern Orthodox, and Anglican churches, or the "pastor/president" system of some Protestant churches.
+This is commonly encouraged among Presbyterians, some Pentecostal churches, Churches of Christ, the Disciples of Christ, Baptists and the Plymouth Brethren.
+Advocates claim biblical precedent, citing that New Testament churches appear to all have had multiple elders.

+Conversely, one minister may serve in two roles.
+A pastor with two churches may be said to have a "dual charge".
 In the Church of England, two or more otherwise independent benefices may be 'held in plurality by a single priest.